Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Necromancy/Introduction.md

-Command the chilling touch of the grave.
-Raise legions from their eternal slumber and wield the dark arts to control life and death.
 # Necromancy

 **Command the chilling touch of the grave.
 Raise legions from their eternal slumber and wield the dark arts to control life and death.**